DragomirBozoki/kalliope-dual-llm-chatbot/README.md

+### 📑 Table of Contents

+    📑   Overview

+    🧠 Available Intents

+    🔧 Setup Instructions

+    🛠️ Installation

+    🎓 Training the Classifier

+    🚀 Building the FAISS Index (Semantic Fallback)

+    📦 Classifier Architecture and Integration with Kalliope

+        1. Classification Workflow

+        2. Semantic Fallback with FAISS

+        3. Kalliope Integration

+    🧩 How to Add a New Intent Category

+    🧊 Installing Snowboy on Python 38

+    👤 Author

+---

 ## Overview

 This project implements a multilingual intent classification and fallback system for voice assistants, designed and developed by Dragomir Bozoki in collaboration with the University of Patras and the ESDA Lab.
 It integrates a fine-tuned transformer-based classifier, semantic retrieval using FAISS, and optional generative fallback mechanisms into the open-source Kalliope voice assistant platform.